hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - Direction in the evolution of physics, from theories of a lower level of universality to theories of a higher level, can be viewed as:
   - Inductive direction
-  - Quasi-inductive direction: increase in testability: theories of some level of universality are proposed, and deductively tested; after that theories of a higher level of universality are proposed, and in their turn tested with the help of those of the previous levels of universality, and so on
+  - Quasi-inductive direction: increase in testability:
+  Theories of some level of universality are proposed and deductively tested
+  - -> Theories of a higher level of universality are proposed, and in their turn tested with the help of those of the previous levels of universality, and so on
   - -> Based on deductive inferences from the higher level to the lower level
 - Reasons why not invent theories of the highest level of universality straight away: